Academic Policies and Procedures

 Cumulative GPA between 0.00 and 0.99 after one semester

 More than one suspension will result in dismissal.
 Dismissal means that a student is no longer permitted to register at the University of Pittsburgh at Johnstown.
 A suspended or dismissed student may appeal his/her academic status to the Committee on Academic Standards.
-The procedure for the appeal is available from the Office of the Vice President for Academic Affairs.
+The procedure for the appeal is available from the Office of the Registrar.

 Affirmative Action and University of Pittsburgh Nondiscrimination Policy Statement

 The University of Pittsburgh, as an educational institution and as an employer, values equality of opportunity, human dignity, and racial/ethnic and cultural diversity.
 Accordingly, as fully explained in Policy 07-01-03, the University prohibits and will not engage in discrimination or harassment on the basis of race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, gender identity and expression, genetic information, disability, or status as a veteran.
 The University also prohibits and will not engage in retaliation against any person who makes a claim of discrimination or harassment or who provides information in such an investigation.
 Further, the University will continue to take affirmative steps to support and advance these values consistent with the University's mission.
 This policy applies to admissions, employment, access to and treatment in University programs and activities.
 This is a commitment made by the University and is in accordance with federal, state, and/or local laws and regulations.